rupachandran92/TwitterClone/README.md

 Now our VM got connected to turn on the Vagrant use command.

-# Terminal on host computer
+# Terminal on PowerShell
 vagrant up
 If your Vagrantfile is correct, vagrant should start your VM and tell you everything worked successfully.

-# Terminal on host computer
+# Terminal on PowerShell
 vagrant ssh-config
 Vagrant will take care the our user authentication for us. you will be getting hostname and port number using this open the Putty.